stemado/workshop1/README.md

 Agenda
 --------------

-In today’s workshop, we’ll use Node.js to build a simple Web app that serves web pages, exposes a REST API and persists data to a MongoDB database - all in the cloud.
+In today’s workshop, we’ll use Node.js to build a simple Web app that serves web pages, exposes a REST API and persists data to a MongoDB database - all in the cloud, all for free!
 For the web pages, we’ll use a simple HTML template and jQuery to make AJAX calls to our REST API.
 We’ll create a source code repository at GitHub.com and we’ll use Git to push changes to our source code repository.
 We’ll also use Git to deploy our app to Heroku, which will make our app publically accessible in the cloud.

 Preparation
 --------------

 - Create a free user account at GitHub.com (for source control)
-- Create a free user account at MongoHQ.com (for a database)
+- Create a free user account at Compose.io (for hosting our MongoDB database)
 - Create a free user account at Heroku.com (for hosting our app)
 - Install Node.js (http://http://nodejs.org)
 - Install Git (http://git-scm.com/downloads)